CCExtractor/website/content/public/gsoc/repository_gsoc2015.md

 <http://web-1567166165.us-west-2.elb.amazonaws.com/view>.
 Ask me
 personally for DNS name to connect the tuners.

-It\'s working with 5 web server instances and 5 repository server app instances.
-It\'s been working for 4 days straight and 2 tuners reconnected 1 time.
-It\'s 24.08 now :)
+It's working with 5 web server instances and 5 repository server app instances.
+It's been working for 4 days straight and 2 tuners reconnected 1 time.
+It's 24.08 now :)

-I\'ve added 2 deployment guides for Amazon AWS and a guide on how to connect a client application.
+I've added 2 deployment guides for Amazon AWS and a guide on how to connect a client application.
 You call walk them thought to evaluate my project.